Cultural history of the buttocks: Evolutionary significance

 Sexologist Alfred Kinsey has suggested that the buttocks are the primary sexual presentation site in primates.
 Some anthropologists and sociobiologists believe that breast fetishism derives from the breasts' similarity to buttocks, but instead provide sexual attraction when the body is seen from the front.

-In humans, females generally have more round and voluptuous buttocks, caused by estrogen that encourages the body to store fat in the buttocks, hips, and thighs.
+In humans, females generally have rounder and fuller buttocks compared to males, caused by estrogen that encourages the body to store fat in the buttocks, hips, and thighs.
 Testosterone discourages fat storage in these areas.
 The buttocks in human females thus contain more adipose tissue than in males, especially after puberty.
 Evolutionary psychologists suggest that rounded buttocks may have evolved as a desirable trait because they provide a visual indication of the woman's youth and fertility.
 They signal the presence of estrogen and the presence of sufficient fat stores for pregnancy and lactation.
 Additionally, the buttocks give an indication of the shape and size of the pelvis, which impacts reproductive capability.
 Since development and pronunciation of the buttocks begins at menarche and declines with age, full buttocks are also a symbol of youth.

 Biological anthropologist Helen B. Fisher said that "perhaps, the fleshy, rounded buttocks attracted males during rear-entry intercourse".
 In a 2017 study, using 3D models and eye-tracking technology, Fisher's claim was tested and was shown that the slight thrusting out of a woman's back influences how attractive others perceive her to be and captures the gaze of both men and women.
 Bobbi S. Low et al. said that the female buttocks "evolved in the context of females competing for the attention and parental commitment of powerful resource-controlling males" as an "honest display of fat reserves" that could not be confused with another type of tissue, although Tim M. Caro rejected that as being a necessary conclusion, stating that female fatty deposits on the hips improve individual fitness of the female, regardless of sexual selection.